buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

         eggrecipedemo.main(a, 2)

 Here we see that the initialization code we specified was added after setting the path.
-Note, as mentioennd above, that leading whitespace has been stripped.
+Note, as mentioned above, that leading whitespace has been stripped.
 Similarly, the argument code we specified was added in the entry point call (to main).